giomasce/asmc/README.md

    I invented for this project, described below in more details.
 As soon as it is ready, it compiles the file `main.g` and jumps to `main`.
 Here is where most of the development is concentrated nowadays. `asmg` can be compiled by `asmasm`.

-   There are quite a few G sources available: besides a few C-styled library routines, there are an Assembly compiler and a C compiler.
-The Assembly compiler should be nearly ready to compile a lighly patched version of the FASM assembler, although this has never actually been done.
-The C compiler is still in development, but it is already able to compile some simple C programs.
-Eventually I hope to make it able to compile some real C compiler, like tcc, so that an actual toolchain can be boostrapped.
+See above for what is implemented in the G environment.

- * `boot` contains a simple bootloader that can be used to boot all of the above if you do not want to use GRUB (in the minimalistic style of the rest of the project).
+ * `boot` contains a simple bootloader that can be used to boot all of the above (in the minimalistic style of the rest of the project).
 For the moment is cannot be compiled with `asmasm`, because it must use some system level opcodes that are not supported by `asmasm`, so you have to use NASM.
-Also, while it works under QEMU, it is definitely not bare metal proven.
-In the future it might be nice to make it a viable alternative to GRUB, so that `asmc`'s tiny binary seed is not tainted by megabytes of GRUB binaries.
+It works under QEMU and in line of principle it also work under bare metal, at least those that I tried (old computers that I had around).
+As already outlined above, this is not tested software, you should never run it on computer that you cannot afford to be erased.

  * `attic` and `cc` contains some earlier test code, that is not used any more and it is also probably broken. `staging.c` and